ChatTraffic: Text-to-Traffic Generation via Diffusion Model: Related Works

-\textbf{Traffic prediction.} Traffic prediction can assist governments in better managing the urban transportation system and holds substantial importance within contemporary intelligent transportation systems.
+Traffic prediction can assist governments in better managing the urban transportation system and holds substantial importance within contemporary intelligent transportation systems.
 Traffic prediction methods are broadly classified into two categories: machine learning methods and deep learning methods.
 In the early stages of research, machine learning theories are predominantly employed to formulate traffic prediction models \cite{16,17,18,19,20}.
 An early attempt \cite{16} proposes the seasonal Auto-Regressive Integrated Moving Average (ARIMA) to analyze the properties of highway traffic flow.
-Jeong \textit{et al.} \cite{19} introduce the online learning weighted support-vector regression (OLWSVR) to consider the time difference between traffic flow data.
-To avoid expensive hardware installations of sensors, Caceres \textit{et al.} \cite{17} utilize existing cellular systems to capture traffic volume.
+Jeong \textit{et al.} \cite{19} introduce the Online Learning Weighted Support-Vector Regression (OLWSVR) to consider the time difference between traffic flow data.

 With the continuous development of urban transportation systems, these methods can no longer cope with the massive and complex traffic data.
 To this end, deep learning methods \cite{1,2,3,21,22,23,24,25,26} have gradually become the mainstream of research.
 Typically, Long Short-Term Memory Networks (LSTM) \cite{21,22} are applied to extract temporal correlations in traffic prediction.
 Shi \textit{et al.} \cite{25} propose a convolutional LSTM to effectively capture spatio-temporal information in traffic data.
 Fu \textit{et al.} \cite{24} associate the LSTM and Gated Recurrent Unit (GRU) to predict the short-term traffic flow.
 To better represent the irregular traffic network structure, the researchers integrate GCN into the traffic prediction task to extract spatial correlations.
 Specifically, the Spatio-Temporal Graph Convolutional Networks (STGCN) \cite{1} pioneers the combination of graph convolution and gated causal convolution to tackle the time series prediction problem in the traffic domain.
+Wu \textit{et al.} \cite{2} introduce Graph WaveNet (GWN), an innovative graph neural network designed for modeling spatial-temporal graphs.
+This model innovatively employs an adaptive dependency matrix, learned via node embedding, enabling precise identification of hidden spatial dependencies within the data.